 Detailed description : Head up the forest path at the far end of the Beroun rehabilitation centre carpark.
 For the first 15mins of this walk, the drone of heavy vehicules churning down the D5 is alas audible and it may strike you as incongruous that planning permission for a hospital unit, specialized in the therapy of road accident victims was granted in a location so heavily disadvantaged by noise pollution from traffic… However, if you can put up with the brief intrusion, the silence of nature prevails as you veer right, deeper into the forest.
 Follow the freshly painted, red trail markers to Dub na Herinkach where you will find a log book stored under the table.

 Keep following the red trail markers and when you start descending at the iron hand rail, be aware that you are about to exit the forest onto the only road which leads to the village, therefore anticipate vehicules and put your dog on the leash.

-However, if you don’t want to miss seeing one of the quaintest villages in the country (in my humble opinion) from this stunning perspective and you favor physical exertion over coffee as a way of increasing your pulse, I strongly advise that you turn left just after St. Maximilian church and follow the green educational trail markers.
+However, if you do not want to miss seeing one of the quaintest villages in the Czech Republic (in my humble opinion) from a most stunning perspective and you favor physical exertion over coffee as a way of increasing the rate of your pulse, I strongly advise that you turn left just after St. Maximilian church and follow the green educational trail markers.
 These will merge with the red trail at the little chapel Povyseni svaté Kříže.
-Continue to the top, to the cross, where a heavenly view of the Benedictine monestary rewards your climb.
+Continue to the top and proceed to the cross, where a heavenly view of the Benedictine monastery will reward your climb.

-Finally, follow the red trail all the way back down into the village of Savtý Jan Pod Skalou and either go down the street, facing you as you emerge from the path, where you will find the restaurant, or turn right to pass this wood sculpture and when you arrive at St. Maximilian church, retrace your steps back to the carpark in Beroun.
+Finally, follow the red trail all the way back down into the village of Savtý Jan Pod Skalou and go down the street facing you, as you emerge from the path, where you will find the restaurant.
+If you favour forest paths over cycle paths, you may prefer to retrace your steps back to the carpark in Beroun following your meal.